Michelle Paetz Wyatt is the Co-Founder and CEO of CadmiumCD, a provider of cloud-based event management software for meeting and event professionals.

 The issue of women’s underrepresentation is technology in general and event tech specifically will likely be with us for years to come, but we can address it as companies and individuals.
 Women in leadership roles can mentor and encourage other women – and men – in their professional development.
 And people who want to move up in their careers can develop their communication and leadership skills.
 It’s an important issue for all company leaders who want to fulfill their organization’s highest potential.

-Sign up to attend “Female Forward: Hot to Build Organizations and Careers that Advance Women in the Event Industry” and join the discussion here.
+Listen to TSNN’s latest Education Webinar “Female Forward: Hot to Build Organizations and Careers that Advance Women in the Event Industry.”